-The best place to start, when expressing your Irish side, is with Irish sayings.
+One of the best places to start, when expressing your Irish side, is Irish sayings.
 We love to use Irish words of wisdom, humor and devotion in so many different places and occasions.

 For example, sayings from Ireland make great wedding blessings, retirement jokes, birthday toasts, party invitations… you get the idea.

-Irish jokes, 'clean' or otherwise, often follow the same themes as other Irish expressions (Irish music for example) - they find humor in simple matters, in hardships, and in double meanings.
+Jokes from Ireland often follow the same themes as other Irish expressions - they find humor in simple matters, in hardships, and in double meanings.

 O'Gorman jumped up from the card table white with rage

 'Stop this game!' he shouted.
 'Fitzgerald is cheating!'

 'How do you know?' his partners asked with concern.

 'He's not playing the hand I dealt him!'

 No discussion of Irish Sayings would be complete without talking about the mighty Irish Limerick.

 This catchy little poem has a long, proud history.
 And yet it is so simple to understand and enjoy.